Chinatown food gems to curb your hunger pangs

 Image credit: @tangkaykee

 Coming up with a new concept, hawker stall Tang Kay Kee serves up affordable lunch bowls!
-The Mixed ($5), which consists of stir-fried hor fun, pork slices, fish slices, battered enoki mushrooms, and sous-vide egg, is known to carry a strong wok hei.
-Another all-time-favourite is their Prawn Paste Chicken ($10).
+The Mixed ($6), which consists of stir-fried hor fun, pork slices, fish slices, vegetables, battered enoki mushrooms, and sous-vide egg, is known to carry a strong wok hei.
+Another all-time-favourite is their Deep Fried Chicken With Prawn Paste ($12 for eight pieces).
 Unlike the usual har cheong gai that uses chicken wings, the ones at Tang Kay Kee come boneless and are served with their house-made mustard mayonnaise, which adds a sharp tangy note to the overall flavour.